the-crypt-keeper/modelzoo/README.md

      ```

 4. **TabbyRuntime**: For serving models using TabbyAPI.
-   - Compatible model formats: gguf, ggml, safetensors
+   - Compatible model formats: gptq, exl2
    - Parameters:
      - `name` (str): Name of the runtime
      - `script_path` (str): Path to the TabbyAPI start.sh script